guzhenhuaGitHub/Microblog/README.md

 ---

-This is a demo learning python
+This is a demo for learning python